 We await the outcome of the Examination in Public by an independent Inspector which is expected to be finished in March 2018.
 There may be directions from the Inspector as to how any modifications that are required in the Local Plan.

 - Influencing major proposals

 There has been a long running concern about the future of the Churchgate shopping area, the Market, and the neighbouring parking areas.
 Following intense lobbying, when Hitchin Forum organised an online petition with over 3,000 signatures, the Simons scheme was rejected in 2015.
-However, there has been little progress on devising alternatives.
-Hitchin Forum together with the other HTAG societies will keep a close watch on emerging proposals, to ensure that any scheme is of a smaller scale: to reflect growth in internet shopping and major centres in the wider area; and also to protect iconic views to St Mary’s and the context of the conservation area.
+A new initiative was announced by NHDC in January 2018 and Hitchin Forum together with the other HTAG societies will keep a close watch on emerging proposals, to ensure that any scheme is of a smaller scale: to reflect growth in internet shopping and major centres in the wider area and to ensure that the wellbeing of the market is part of the plans.

-A useful consultation process should be set up as soon as possible, and we will expect similar measures to be put in place if the Paynes Park proposals go forward.
+A useful consultation process should be set up as soon as possible.

 We have also tried to influence other on-going proposals for instance at the Town Hall, Bancroft Recreation Ground and Butts Close (found on our Concerns, Issues & Campaigns section).

 Throughout 2016 we have been able to comment on a wide range of applications, for many of which the Council decision was consistent with our commentary.
 Examples include The Sir John Barleycorn and The Nightingale which were modified to obtain acceptance; and the proposals at The Exchange and 19 Russell’s Slip/10 Moormead Close – both of which were rejected.

 We will increasingly use the Local Plan policies to challenge ill thought out proposals and poor design, for instance focusing on issues such as sustainability, quality and character (density, scale and style), respect for the natural environment, flexibility of use, accessibility and security.